-If you make this cake, don’t forget to take a snap and tag me on Instagram, you can find me over at @moniquecormacknutrition!
+If you make this cake, please leave me a comment below to let me know how it turns out, and don’t forget to take a snap and tag me on Instagram, you can find me over at @moniquecormacknutrition!

 UPDATE NOVEMBER 2019: A number of people have left me a comment asking if I have made this cake well in advance and preserved it by soaking the cake with alcohol.
 Unfortunately I haven’t done this yet!
 Despite my best intentions I never seem to get my Christmas cake done very far in advance.
 Now at least I have a good excuse, I’m a new mum of twins this year! 🙂

 - 500 grams mixed dried fruits

 - 125 grams almond flour/meal (1 1/4 cups)